-We are using whole genome association studies (WGAS) and next generation sequencing (NGS) techniques for the identification of chromosomal regions that are linked to the traits or disorders.
+We are using genome wide association studies (high-throughput screening and genotyping, GWAS) and next generation sequencing (NGS) techniques for the identification of chromosomal regions that are linked to the traits or disorders.
 Fine mapping, positional cloning and candidate gene analysis are used for further elucidation.